Academic writings

 In my blog posts, on the other hand, I wish to address four key aspects of my work in a more open manner.
 Firstly, I will examine questions of spatial justice, the just city, and critical urban theory.
 Secondly, I will explore issues of intersectionality and decolonialism in design.
 Thirdly, I will discuss the role of feminism and women in planning and design.
 Lastly, I will share my experiences, practices, and approaches to education in this field.

 In the slum of Paraisópolis, São Paulo, community reliance and self-organization played a significant role in the fight against Covid-19.
 While their initial response was impressive, the community’s limitations became apparent later.
-This article proposes a nuanced view of the commons, recognizing their embeddedness in everyday life.
+This article proposes a nuanced view of the commons, recognising their embeddedness in everyday life.

 Full list of publications

-Articles in internationally peer-reviewed academic journals
+Articles in (internationally) peer-reviewed academic journals

 13) Park, S. Y., Newton, C., & Lee, R. (2023).
 How to Alleviate Feelings of Crowding in a Working from Home Environment: Lessons Learned from the COVID-19 Pandemic.
 International Journal of Environmental Research and Public Health, 20(2), 1025. http://dx.doi.org/10.3390/ijerph20021025